Other - Part-time

 - High School Diploma or equivalent;

-- Bachelor’s level degree from an accredited college, preferred;
+- Bachelor’s level degree in Human Services or equivalent field of study from an accredited college, preferred;

 - Excellent verbal and written communication skills;

-- Must have an ability to provide excellent and compassionate customer service;
+- Must have an ability to provide excellent and compassionate customer service to a diverse population;

 - Computer and typing skills sufficient to perform essential job functions;